WamanBirajdar/Spark/SQL/README.md

 # SQL
 + From basic to Advanced i covered all topics of SQL
-+ Here i created code files of What i learned in SQL Practical Perspective.
++ Here i created Roadmap of SQL, from my Perspective.

 # class 1
 + Create table and Database.